-EconDad explores economic perspectives on what it means to live a good life as a working Dad.
+EconDad explores ideas and perspectives on living a good life as a working Dad.
 How to thrive in our careers, while also being a good husband, father, and provider for our families.

-EconDad is dedicated to exploring the best we can be, at work and at home.
+EconDad explores the best we can be, at work and at home.
 Succeeding most of the time, failing sometimes.
 But always learning and striving to be the best versions of ourselves.

 Succeeding with kids in a dual-career household takes serious effort.
 It requires determination, planning, attention, money, and more patience than I’ll ever have.
 Ultimately, though, being a Dad is one of the greatest joys of my life.

 Personally, I try to be a good person, to contribute to the world, to seek beauty and creativity.
-I admire skill and achievement in others.
+I admire ability and achievement in others.
 I value human goodness and promote it as best I can.
 I seek balance, truth, and thriving in my own life and in the lives of others.
-Following the words of Adam Smith: I strive to be loved and to be lovely.
+In the words of Adam Smith: Man strives to be loved and to be lovely.

 PS.
 My wife says she wants to start a Facebook group called, “Help!
 I’m married to an Economist!”
 I think it’s because either we’re too analytical or always right (just kidding! – those of you who are married know that your wife is always right).